Variyankunnath Kunjahammad Haji: Return of refugees

-Attrocities under British martial law
+Atrocities under British martial law

 It was in the second phase of the rebellion (after the proclamation of martial law by the British government) that the alleged attrocies against Hindus took place.
 It was Muslims who did not support the rebellion that suffered the most due to the rebellion.

 Arya Samajists who got support from the British government considered only the grievance of Hindus and ignored Mapillas.